THE MANIFESTATION OF CHRIST

 All of the kingdoms of religious men will be torn down.
 The Lord alone will be exalted in the Day of the revelation of the fulfillment of the feast of Tabernacles in the saints.
 The world desires to see Jesus, not the efforts of religious people no matter how well intentioned.

-The second coming of the Lord will be the manifestation of that which has been wrought throughout two thousand years of travail.
+The second coming of the Lord will be the manifestation of that which has been prepared throughout two thousand years of travail.
 Of special importance will be the manifestation of the Bride, the Lamb’s Wife.
 Through her the nations will be able to approach Christ and receive the blessings of God.

 God has not assigned any aspect of the perfecting of the Wife of the Lamb to the imaginations and abilities of men.
 All of the works of religious Babylon (man-directed Christianity) will be cast down.
 Jesus alone will perfect His Wife, His Church, His inner kingdom.
 He will not allow the world to understand her relationship to God until He is certain of her love and has proved that she cannot be corrupted by people or spirits.